SolderedElectronics/Inkplate-documentation/source/micropython.rst

 * **Arguments and return value**:
     | **cls** - Instance

-    |Returns nothing.
+    | Returns nothing.

 * **Description**:
     |  gen_luts generates the look-up tables to convert a nibble (4 bits) of pixels to the
     | 32-bits that need to be pushed into the gpio port.
-    | The LUTs used here were copied from the e-Radionica Inkplate-6-Arduino-library.
+    | The LUTs used here were copied from the Soldered Inkplate-6-Arduino-library.